seedhollow/R3DNETWORK/README.md

 ## Layout Style

 Starting from version 1.4, `Il2cppAndroid` now supports two mod menu layouts: the new default layout and the LGL layout.
-You can switch between them using build flavors: `spookynovaLayout` for the new design and `lglLayout` for the classic LGL style.
+You can switch between them using build flavors: `seedhollow` for the new design and `lglLayout` for the classic LGL style.

 Special thanks to **[nik2143](https://github.com/nik2143)** for bringing back the LGL mod menu layout!